OnurGumus/onurgumus.github.io/_posts/2021-02-19-The-tail-of-a-recursion.md

 ```

 You can see we have followed the exact same pattern as before.
-We just accumulate results into a List.
-Now the only thing required to insert **first_element** to every position of all returned lists:
+Here we just accumulate results into a List and the only thing required to insert **first_element** to every position of all returned lists:

 ```pseudocode
 procedure find_permutations(array)